Ichimonji10/elts/trunk/README.md

 By default, this project uses sqlite as a database backend.
-When you issue `manage.py syncdb`, a sqlite database file is created in the `sqlite` folder if necessary.
+When you issue `manage.py syncdb`, a sqlite database file is created in the `sqlite` folder if necessary, and it is populated with necessary tables.
 This is great for development and testing, though it should be changed in production.
 The contents of the this folder should *not* be version controlled.